From: Stephen Williamson

 Click here for a GDP refresher (Gross Domestic Product) with Australia being somewhat a standout, given our size and youth.

-Well, apparently, first it was the grand old days of “promissory” / “small change” exchange notes used for bartering — all having a “face” value and a “buying” value.
+Looking at the first question, first it was the grand old days of "promissory" / "small change" exchange notes used for bartering — all having a "face" value and a "buying" value.
 100 businesses apparently got started up this way in Sydney and Hobart.
 Yes, the imagination boggles at what they promised soldiers, administrators and free settlers, both legally and illegally.
 And with a major shortage of silver coins, rum became the colony's "money", more by necessity than choice.